 Approx Annual Funding Amount

-The program is funded at $18,000,000.
+The program is typically funded at around $20,000,000.

 Cost Share Requirements

 There is a 50% federal, 50% non-federal match (non-federal match can be reduced to 25% if a state has a land conservation program) required.
+Cost sharing requirements will be waived for any grant to the Commonwealth of the Northern Mariana Islands and the Territories of American Samoa, Guam, or the U.S. Virgin Islands.

 Application Cycle

-Applications typically come out in the spring or summer.
+Applications typically come out in February.

 Contact